Damascus Steel Santoku Knife - Ⓘ

 The name Santoku describes the shape of a knife which can be made of different types of steels.

 Simple santoku kitchen knives are manufactured from stainless steel.
-Different are the ones which are made of Damascus steel.
+More classy ones are made from Damascus steel.
 Santoku knives are available with smoothly shaped blades or with small, elliptical dimples, called the Granton edge.
 These dips are not merely decorations.
 They expedite the cutting of sticky foods such as fruits, vegetables or raw meat and fish.
 The little indents ensure a smoother release of the adhesive ingredients.

 The History of Santoku Knives